Ordre des Palmes académiques: History

-Decoration
+Decoration (1808–1955)

 The original Palmes académiques was instituted by Napoleon on 17 March 1808.
 In this sense, it shares its origins with the Legion of Honour which Napoleon had established shortly before.
 Palmes académiques was established to decorate people associated with the university, including high schools (lycées).
 It was not an order as such, but a title of honour identifiable by its insignia sewn on the recipients' costumes.
 It was bestowed only upon teachers or professors.
 The original decoration included three classes: